Last Modified: 6/21/2017 Location: FL, PR, USVI Business: Part A, Part B

 6. From the EIDM Enterprise Portal home page, ‘Request Access’ and verify your identity.

-Although your EIDM account has been created, you must wait at least five minutes beginning the process for requesting access to SPOT.
+Although your EIDM account has been created, you must wait at least five minutes before beginning the process for requesting access to SPOT.

 Steps 6-10 will involve verifying the information you entered in steps one through five through information databases.